-With this city’s reputation for being artsy and cultural, we wouldn’t blame you if you assumed that enjoying yourself in Bristol had to be an expensive affair.
-But exploring Bristol doesn’t have to break the bank—let us guide you through our top picks for budget-friendly things to do in Bristol, and you’ll be off discovering all this city has to offer in no time.
+With this city’s reputation for being artsy and cultural, it’s easy to assume that enjoying yourself in Bristol is going to be an expensive affair.
+But we’re here to tell you that exploring the UK’s capital of cool doesn’t have to break the bank.
+Let us guide you through our top picks for budget-friendly things to do in Bristol, and you’ll be off discovering all this city has to offer in no time.

 1. Chance & Counters 🎲